AnorakX/anorakx.github.io/about.md

 ---
 layout: post
-title: About Me
 ---
 # About Me
-## "If I'm gonna hire you, I should make sure I'm not hiring a psycho."
+### "If I'm gonna hire you, I should make sure I'm not hiring a psycho."

 ## How I began